 Anniversaries come in two forms: pre-wedding and post-wedding.
 If you're a couple that is committed but has no plans for marriage, use your anniversary as an opportunity to give a fine jewelry gift with some longevity.
 For instance, offer a ring or necklace in your partner's favorite color or style, which they can enjoy wearing for many occasions.

 If you're married, there's a traditional list of anniversary gifts for every year after your wedding.
 For example, you can opt to get your spouse the traditional gift of a wooden item on your fifth wedding anniversary.
-But any anniversary is also a great time to give a piece of jewelry that will last a lifetime.
+However, any anniversary is also a great time to give a piece of jewelry that will last a lifetime.

 A gift for your pregnant partner has come to be known as a "push present."
 If this is your first baby together, a piece of fine jewelry is a great way to show how much your partner and the baby mean to you.
 Giving the new mom a piece of jewelry with the baby's birthstone is a popular option, and it's something the mother can pass down to her child when they get older.

 A gift of fine jewelry is generally very sentimental.
 Even though it's mostly geared toward women, everyone has a specific taste in jewelry.
 In addition, fine jewelry is one of the most durable and lasting gifts you can give.
 Just be sure to take the following into account whenever you give jewelry in a relationship: